 To be precise terminologically, in phonetics, contoids are the equivalent of consonants and vocoids are the equivalent of vowels.
 Phonology talks about vowels and consonants, phonetics talks about vocoids and contoids.

 dCode retains ownership of the "Vowels and Consonants" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Vowels and Consonants" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or the "Vowels and Consonants" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Vowels and Consonants" are not public, same for offline use on PC, tablet, iPhone or Android !
+Any algorithm for the "Vowels and Consonants" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Vowels and Consonants" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Vowels and Consonants" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.